Are you a commercial business, company or organization that produces waste?

 Higher landfill fees for commercial loads containing paper and cardboard

-To support business recycling, commercial vehicle loads of garbage containing any paper and cardboard will be subject to a higher rate at City landfills.
+To support business recycling, commercial vehicle loads of garbage containing any paper and cardboard are subject to a higher rate at City landfills.

 You or any company you hire will be charged the designated materials rate of $170 per tonne to encourage recycling instead.